tposney/midi-qol/README.md

 * Players control owned hidden tokens
 #### Workflow/GM: CHECK (enable) the following OR select from the drop-down:
 * Auto roll attack
-* Auto fast forward attack
+* Auto fast-forward attack
 * Auto roll damage: Never
-* Auto fast forward damage
+* Auto fast-forward damage
 * Remove chat card buttons after roll: your choice (I use Off)
 * Hide roll details: your choice (I use none, which means anyone can click on the result to display the roll formula and actual die rolls)
 #### Workflow/Player: CHECK (enable) the following OR select from the drop-down:
 * Auto roll attack: UNCHECKED
 * Auto roll damage: Never
-* Auto fast forward rolls: Attack and Damage
+* Auto fast-forward rolls: Attack and Damage
 * Remove chat card buttons after roll: Attack and Damage
 #### Workflow/Workflow: CHECK (enable) the following OR select from the drop-down:
 * Auto target on template draw: Walls Block